Introduction

 • The section of the exam is subjective.

-• It mainly comprises 3-4 papers.
+• It mainly comprises 3-6 papers, varying by state.

 • The marks scored in this section are considered for the final selection.